Tutorial: Connect a virtual network to an ExpressRoute circuit using the Azure portal

 After your connection has been successfully configured, your connection object will show the information for the connection.

-Connect a VNet to a circuit - different subscription
+Connect a virtual network to a circuit - different subscription

 You can share an ExpressRoute circuit across multiple subscriptions.
 The following figure shows a simple schematic of how sharing works for ExpressRoute circuits across multiple subscriptions.